RoySegall/gizra.com/src/_posts/2017-03-01-cto-shadow-david.md

 ## Managers do not know everything

-The first task I got to observe, was to prepare the technical description and price estimate for an RFP.
-We needed to estimate the time and effort for the project and translate that into a price offer.
-The beautiful thing I saw during this quiet not simple process was the self-trust Amitai was showing in very unclear task - RFPs expect fixed price offers based on very little information.
+The first task I got to observe, was to prepare the technical description and price estimate for a badly defined RFP.
+We could have easily been discouraged, and run around in circles answering the technical questions and trying to estimate the time and effort.
+The beautiful thing I saw was the self-trust Amitai showed.
+He knew there was a better way to provide a fixed price offer based on very little information, and with some effort, he figured it out.

 Trusting your abilities isn't less important than knowledge.
-It what allows one to not easily give up and follow a gut feeling in pursuit of trying to do better.
+It makes sure you don't give up and reminds you to follow your gut feeling in pursuit of trying to do better.

 {% include thumbnail.html  image_path="/assets/images/posts/what-you-see-from-here/against-the-nature.jpg" caption="Against the nature" %}

 ## Articulate the problem

 I realized how important it is to invest effort early on in understanding a task before it is to performed.
-If we can get all the required information and to understand them in the early stage, we will prevent in advance the problems that might show up while we are working on something.

-But knowing _when_ and _how_ to ask is also vital.
+It helps take on in advance problems that might show up later in the task.
+And knowing _when_ and _how_ to ask is vital.

 To minimize disruptions, it is important to come prepared with a precise and clearly formulated question.
 The answer to your question should ideally be binary.
 Something like "yes, you are in the right direction" or "No, because this and that".
 If the answer isn't one of these possibilities, you probably did not go over the task properly.
 Remember, "Managers do not know everything".